swong1200/codeQuiz/README.md

 # codeQuiz

-Goal: to create a web application that generates a quiz that assesses the user's knowledge of coding.
+Goal: to create a web application that generates a quiz that tests the user's knowledge of coding.

 1. When the user accesses the application, they are greeted with a start button.